-Over the past eight years our team has achieved many significant positive changes for Liverpool and its residents.
+Over the past twelve years our team has achieved many significant positive changes for Liverpool and its residents.
 There is much more to be done to ensure a better future for everyone including the business community that provides the job opportunities necessary for our area to grow.

 Following is a brief outline of the many and varied achievements our team and I have made or significantly contributed to since September 2008.
 We hope to continue to improve upon those achievements and look forward to your support.

 I was elected as a North Ward Councillor in September 2008 and as Deputy Mayor 2008-2009 unanimously by fellow Councillors.